Darce-One/pythonForMusicians/README.md

 ### Lesson 1 - Lists and NumPy Arrays

-- defining lists
+- Defining lists
-- accessing list elements
+- Accessing list elements
-- installing numpy
+- Installing numpy
-- using numpy arrays
+- Using numpy arrays

+### Lesson 2 - The Sine function and plotting

+- Properties of the sine function
+- Setting the frequency accurately
+- Showing identities
+- Plotting with matplotlib.pyplot
+- Homework assignment

+### Lesson 3 - Audio I/O

+- Basics of digital audio
+- Sample rate (A.k.a.
+Sampling frequency)
+- Preparing audio files for python synthesis
+- Using librosa.read()
+- Using soundfile.write()
+- Digital Synth introduction